 The Elastic Stack (often called the ELK Stack) is one of the most widely deployed observability, log management and log monitoring platforms.
-It typically comprises some combination of Beats, Elasticsearch, Logstash and Kibana (but many variations abound).
-Today we’re excited to announce that Zebrium is now part of the mix!
-ZELK Stack delivers autonomous software incident and root cause detection for your existing Elastic Stack.
+It's typically comprises Beats, Elasticsearch, Logstash and Kibana (but there are many other variants).
+Now you can add Zebrium to the mix and automatically find root cause!

 What is ZELK Stack?

 You can think of ZELK Stack as “AIOps for Elastic Stack”.
 Without any complex config, manual alert rules or training, it uses machine learning to proactively catch software incidents and show you root cause right inside Kibana.